When I first meet a prospective client they usually ask me to describe my style.

 For me, this question presents the perfect opportunity to communicate that what matters in my design practice is not my style, but their style.
 Allow me to explain.

 Words can deceive us, as they can mean something different to each of us.
 If I were to describe my style as “modern,” you might think angular, steel, minimalist when what I mean is pared-down, cozy, light-filled.

 Industry terms—like eclectic, traditional, global, coastal, industrial—come in handy when categorizing furniture or writing magazine articles, but beyond that, they can be cause for confusion.

-I like to work beyond the terms and get to the heart of what my client wants to feel when they walk inside their home and sink down into their favorite spot.
+I like to take interior design well beyond the terms—and get to the heart of what my client wants to feel when they walk inside their home and sink down into their favorite spot.

 Developing Your Design Palate

 Your personal style is an ongoing process of discovery; it is flexible and fluid.
 With each new experience, your personal style evolves.

 In order to reveal your taste, I ask certain questions.
 My goal is to help you to improve your palate so that you can articulate your likes and dislikes with comfort and ease.